 Like any other part of the hospitality industry, staying at a bed and breakfast is really a luxury which is not available to everyone.
 It is crucially important that your B&B is located within a community that has a proven tourism track record and a local economy that can support it.

-There may have been a time when opening a B&B in the greater Detroit area may have been successful; however, given the economic hardships that area has been facing in the last 10-15 years, it hardly seems like a solid business venture now.
 Don’t give yourself an unnecessarily tough row to hoe by opening up a bed and breakfast in an area that doesn’t have the tourist draw to support it.

 Additional resources to help you choose a location: